 Geropotamos is within easy reach of Rethymno, the surrounding resorts, Panormos, Bali and Heraklion because it’s on the main road.

 One of the biggest Crete resorts is also right next door to the beach.
-The Iberostar Creta Panorama and Creta Marine complex is one of the largest Crete hotels in the area.
+The Iberostar Waves Creta Panorama & Mare complex is one of the largest hotels in the area.
 They have beautiful luxury villas with lovely gardens, two sheltered artificial coves and their own harbour, from which they run boat trips along the coast.
-They also have a KTEL bus stop outside the Creta Marine.
+They also have a KTEL bus stop outside.

 Panormos Crete is only 3 km (2 miles) further on from here.
 It’s a small charming fishing village with beaches and tavernas, and a good range of accommodation.
 The Panormo Beach is a lovely 3-star hotel in the heart of the village, and very close to the sea.